BranchMetrics/ios-branch-deep-linking-attribution/README.md

 | "$og_url" | The URL you'd like to appear
 | "$og_redirect" | If you want to bypass our OG tags and use your own, use this key with the URL that contains your site's metadata.

-Also, you do custom redirection by inserting the following _optional keys in the dictionary_:
+You can do custom redirection by inserting the following _optional keys in the dictionary_:

 | Key | Value
 | --- | ---